2020-2021 Undergraduate & Graduate Catalog

-Graduate level programs offer the Master of Education degree (M.Ed.), Michigan standard teaching certification, administrator certification, school counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.
+Graduate level programs offer the Master of Education (M.Ed.) degree, Michigan standard teaching certification, administrator certification, school counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.

 The major function of the graduate program is to create opportunities for professional renewal and development.
 The graduate program attempts to increase knowledge and understanding of the learning process and the repertoire of teaching methods and skills.
 The graduate program offers the M.Ed. degree in seven major areas: educational technology, higher education, instruction and curriculum, educational leadership, literacy studies, school counseling, and special education.